conradakunga/Blog/_posts/2025-12-14-dynamically-changing-decimal-thousand-separators-at-runtime.md

 ![FinalFomatting](../images/2025/12/FinalFomatting.png)

-The benefit of this technique is that if we subsequently need to handle the formatting of things like dates, the same technique can be leveraged.
+The benefit of this technique is that if we subsequently need to handle the formatting of things like dates, the **same technique can be leveraged**, only this time we will me modifying the [DateTimeInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.datetimeformatinfo?view=net-10.0).

 ### TLDR